 Can You Prevent a Parastomal Hernia?

 It is something that is not talked about enough.
-In fact, no one before my ostomy surgery even mentioned to me about it being a risk or how I could prevent it.
+No one before my ostomy surgery even mentioned to me about it being a risk or how I could prevent it.

 After my surgery, I found support groups online and then read documentation from ostomy support companies to learn some best practices to prevent a parastomal hernia.